Marco Rojas: SC Heerenveen

 In July 2017, Rojas joined Dutch club SC Heerenveen on a two-year contract with the option of a third year.

 SønderjyskE

 SønderjyskE confirmed the signing of Rojas on 22 January 2019.
 He signed a one-year contract with an option to extend it further, and got shirt number 17.
 However, his contract wasn't extended and he left the club by the end of 2019.

 Second return to Melbourne Victory

-On 22 January 2020, Melbourne Victory announced that he had again signed for the club on a two-and-a-half year deal.
+On 22 January 2020, Melbourne Victory announced that he had again signed for the club on a two-and-a-half-year deal.

 Colo-Colo

 In July 2022, Rojas moved to Chile, the native country of his father, and joined Colo-Colo on a deal for eighteen months.

+Brisbane Roar

+Rojas re-joined the A-League for the second half of the 2023-24 season, signing with Brisbane Roar.

 International career

 On 8 March 2011, Rojas was called up for the 30-man squad for the upcoming games against China and Japan for New Zealand's national team the All Whites.